-2.4 The argument from conscience
+2:4 The Argument from Conscience

 A fourth argument for cutting the connection relates to the conscience of the state employee.
-We know that there are state employees tasked with legally solemnizing or registering marriages to whose legal solemnization or registration they have a conscientious objection.
-There may well also be state employees tasked with implementing legislation that discriminates against the unmarried (for example by giving tax breaks) that goes against their consciences.
-Finally, ministers of the Church of England are registrars for the state in virtue of the establishment of their church, and they cannot discriminate in their calling of banns of marriage, or in the provision of Holy Communion to a
+We know that there are state employees tasked with legally solemnising or registering marriages to whose legal solemnisation or registration they have a conscientious objection.44 There may well also be state employees tasked with implementing legislation that discriminates against the unmarried (for example by giving tax breaks) that goes against their consciences.
+Finally, ministers of the Church of England are registrars for the state in virtue of the establishment of their church, and they cannot discriminate in their calling of banns of marriage, or in the provision of Holy Communion to a couple, on the basis that they do not recognise as a valid marriage what the state deems valid.45 Now, it is true that the state cannot afford to extend unlimited tolerance to conscientious objections of its employees, but it is, in general, better for the state to afford more tolerance than less, and this is one area in which the state can afford more tolerance, by simply removing marriage laws from the